What Type of Rock is Granite?

 What is Granite?

-Granite is an igneous rock composed primarily of the minerals quartz and feldspar.
-Smaller amounts of other minerals, including orthoclase, hornblende and mica, are also present.
+Granite is an intrusive igneous rock composed primarily of the minerals quartz and feldspar.
+Smaller amounts of other minerals, including hornblende and mica, are also present.

-Granite makes up a large part of the continental crust which is the layer of Earth we live on.
-These rocks form well below the surface as molten magma cools, crystallises and solidifies.
+Granite makes up an important part of the continental crust, which is the layer of Earth we live on.
+It forms well below the surface as molten magma intrudes into surrounding rock and cools very slowly under intense pressure, allowing crystals to grow.

-Granite crystals are often large and clearly visible because they have grown very slowly over millions of years.
+Granite crystals are often large and clearly visible because of the long cooling process, which can take thousands to millions of years.

 What is Granite Used for?